playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <!-- App.vue -->
 <script setup>
 const vStyleBackground = {
 	created: (el) => {
-    el.style.background = 'red'
+		el.style.background = "red";
 	},
-}
+};
 </script>

 <template>
 	<button v-style-background>Hello, world</button>
 </template>
 ```

 <!-- tabs:end -->

->While this is a good demonstration of how you can use an element reference within a directive, styling an element is generally suggested to be done within a CSS file itself, unless you have good reason otherwise.
+> While this is a good demonstration of how you can use an element reference within a directive, styling an element is generally suggested to be done within a CSS file itself, unless you have good reason otherwise.
 >
 > This is because styling an element through JavaScript can cause issues with [server-side rendering](/posts/what-is-ssr-and-ssg#ssr), and can also cause [layout thrashing](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing) if done incorrectly.